tchoi8/itpsir/unlearning10.md

 #2.
 Transforming the conflict into potential energy

-* Acknowledging the conflict
+* Acknowledging the conflict.
-* Identifying the conflict
+* Identifying the conflict.
-* Mapping the conflict
+* Mapping the conflict.
-* Modeling the conflict
+* Modeling the conflict.
-* Rearranging the conflict
+* Rearranging the conflict.

 Even if the conflict didn’t resolve through this process, you may be able to see your relationship with the conflict has been transformed.
 This transformation is the beginning to critical engagement with information, knowledge, technology and wisdom.